forestdb/forestdb.org/models/conventions.md

 The listener is initially uncertain about which tangram 'label1' is referring to, but after observing a trial in which 'label1' corresponded to 'tangram1', they update their beliefs about the likely lexicon and subsequently become more likely to interpret 'label1' as referring to 'tangram1.'
 Note that it is also more likely to interpret 'label2' as referring to 'tangram2', even though it has not observed any explicit usage of this label.
 This latter effect is a standard consequence of pragmatic reasoning.

-### Part 2: Dropping modifiers
+### Part 2: Dropping redundant information (conjunctions and modifiers)

 In our data, several of the most frequently dropped utterances between the first round and the last round are modifying clauses.
-We account for this in an RSA model by
+We account for this in an RSA model by enriching the lexicon with compositional semantics.
+In addition to bare labels, the speaker can form conjunctions of labels which have a meaning derived from the individual label meanings in the lexicon.
+We also introduce some initial bias for some labels toward one tangrams and other labels toward the other tangram.
+The intended behavior is that speakers are initially more likely to form conjunctions of the two labels with a bias toward the target tangram, in effect hedging against the possibility that they're in a world where one or the other of those labels don't turn out to mean the target tangram.
+As uncertainty over the lexicon decreases over multiple rounds, however, this information will become redundant and the benefit of hedging will not be worth the additional utterance cost.

 ~~~~
 ///fold: